 Vocabulary Programs For the Busy Teacher

 Feeling inspired?
 Great!
 Try building these tips into your own lesson plans.
 But if you’re not sure where to start, let us handle the hard work.
-See how Vocabulary Power Plus and its upcoming digital counterpart will help your students take their language arts skills to new heights.
+See how Vocabulary Power Plus and its digital counterpart will help your students take their language arts skills to new heights.